 If at first you don’t succeed, try, try again.

 If the nomination isn't successful this year, don't give up—review the jury comments, make the suggested revisions, and resubmit it next year.
-Many Fellows will tell you that they weren’t selected on their first nomination.
+Many Fellows will tell you that they weren’t selected on their first or even second nomination.
 Keep a copy of the nomination so that you don't have to re-create work you have already produced.